adskinner/portfolio/_posts/2019-03-26-is-jekyll-the-right-platform-for-your-website.md

 ### 1. You want real-time content on your website.

-Examples of real-time content is a "current temperature" block, a "popular posts" block that lists the most viewed articles today, a "reccommeded articles" block based on what you've been reading.
+Examples of real-time content is a "popular posts" block that lists the most viewed articles today, a "recommended articles" block based on what you've been reading.
 This real-time content is possible through a database.
 If this type of content is important to you, then Jekyll is likely not the best fit for your business.

 ### 2. You want to run an online store.

 Running an online store requires a database for multiple reasons -- customer profiles, customer orders, products, coupons, etc. Also you need to be able to link third-party payment methods like Square, Paypal, Stripe, etc. to your website.
 If you want to run an online shop, I'd recommend Wordpress or Shopify.

 I would like to add that if you only want to sell a few items or you are simply trying to raise donations, Jekyll could still be an appropriate fit for you.
 You can embed paypal buttons to your website.
-For example, Barack Obama raised $250 million of donations through his Jekyll campaign website!
+For example, [Barack Obama raised $250 million of donations through his Jekyll 2012 campaign website](https://moz.com/blog/kyle-rush-reveals-how-the-obama-campaign-broke-every-online-fundraising-record-free-mozcon-video)!

 ### 3. You want a UI (user interface) to be able to manage/update your website.